Last updated: 1 month ago

 Spatial Audio relies on tricks, like the built-in accelerometer, to monitor a user's head motions so that its sound field stays fixed.

-Spatial Audio will supports audio encoded in 5.1, 7.1 and Dolby Atmos.
+Spatial Audio supports audio encoded in 5.1, 7.1 and Dolby Atmos.

 AirPods Pro Rumors and News

 Rumors have surfaced for a new model in the pro line, potentially called AirPods Pro Lite, that would provide a similar experience at a lower price.
-Nothing of note in the rumors about what features such a device may have, but changeable ear tips and some form of ANC or transparency mode would likely make the cut.
+There is nothing of note in the rumors about what features such a device may have, but changeable ear tips and some form of ANC or transparency mode would likely make the cut.